-For students admitted to Master's Programs for the Fall 1997 semester and thereafter, all graduate credits will be at the 400 level, except for a limited number of 300 level courses specifically approved for graduate degree credits in a given Master's degree program.
+For students admitted to Master's Programs for the Fall 1997 semester and thereafter, all graduate credits must be at the 400 level, except for a limited number of 300 level courses specifically approved for graduate degree credits in a given Master's degree program.
 Departments may permit students to apply up to three of these 300 level courses, to a maximum of ten credit hours, to fulfill program requirements.
 This policy applies to all students entering graduate degree programs beginning with Fall 1997.
 Consult with your program advisor or the Graduate College for details.

-In addition to the requirements of the Graduate College for admission, students who wish to enroll in the Master's Degree Program in Educational Administration must meet the following eligibility requirements:
+In addition to the requirements of the Graduate College for admission, students who wish to enroll in the Master's Degree Program in Educational Leadership must meet the following eligibility requirements:

-- A bachelor's or master's degree from an accredited institution of higher education.
+- 1. A bachelor's or master's degree from an accredited institution of higher education.
 For those with a bachelor's degree only, a grade point average of 2.75 (on a 4.0 scale) for all undergraduate work is required.
 Students with a lower grade point average may be accepted conditionally. - 2.
-Admission to the Administration concentration requires two years of verified full-time teaching experience in schools recognized by the Illinois State Board of Education (two years of verified full-time experience for school psychologists and school social workers in their respective fields may be substituted for teaching experience).
-Admission to the concentration for Chief School Business Official requires two years of school business management experience.
-Admission to the concentration in Community College Administration does not require teaching experience.
+Admission to the School Leadership concentration requires two years of verified full-time teaching experience in schools recognized by the Illinois State Board of Education (two years of verified full-time experience for school psychologists and school social workers in their respective fields may be substituted for teaching experience).
+Admission to the concentration for Chief School Business Official requires two years of school business management experience prior to registration for LEAD-445, and the successful completion of two accounting courses.
+Admission to the concentration in Higher Education Leadership does not require teaching experience. - 3.
+Successful completion of the Graduate Recurds Examination (GRE).